-The vocals are delivered in Sesotho, isiZulu, Swahili and isiXhosa layered with the Autotune Effect similar to songs by Daft Punk, T-Pain, Cher, Future, and Lil Wayne.
-The song is about how a love for someone makes Chocolate Soul’s heart beat like loud footsteps, “witches”, are believed to, make in Sesotho Folklore exprerssions.
+The vocals are delivered in Sesotho, isiZulu, Swahili, and isiXhosa layered with the Autotune Effect similar to songs by Daft Punk, T-Pain, Cher, Future, and Lil Wayne.
+The song is about how a love for someone makes Chocolate Soul’s heartbeat like loud footsteps, “witches”, are believed to, make in Sesotho Folklore expressions.

 Like typical New Age Pop/EDM songs this song has an aesthetic ‘Drop’ made up of a synthetic whistle.
 A drop in popular music, especially electronic dance music styles, is a point in a music track where a switch of rhythm or bass line occurs and usually follows a recognizable build section and break.
 Enjoy this amazing song!